Slices of hermitian K-theory and Milnor's conjecture on quadratic forms: Introduction

-Voevodsky's solutions of the Milnor conjectures on Galois cohomology \cite{Voevodsky:Z/2} and on quadratic forms \cite{Orlov-Vishik-Voevodsky} for fields of characteristic unequal to two are striking applications of motivic homotopy theory.
-We give an alternate proof of Milnor's conjecture on quadratic forms by explicitly computing the slice spectral sequence for higher Witt-theory $\KT$.
+The solutions of the Milnor conjectures on Galois cohomology \cite{Voevodsky:Z/2} -- $h^{F}_{\ast}$ is an isomorphism -- and on quadratic forms \cite{Orlov-Vishik-Voevodsky} -- $s^{F}_{\ast}$ is an isomorphism -- are two striking applications of motivic homotopy theory.
+For background and influence of these conjectures and also for the history of their proofs we refer to \cite{MR1215959}, \cite{MR1627118}, \cite{MR1627119}, \cite{MR1432056}, \cite{MR2841244}, \cite{MR1600334}, \cite{MR1769021}, \cite{MR1700298}.
+In this paper we give an alternate proof of Milnor's conjecture on quadratic forms by explicitly computing the slice spectral sequence for the higher Witt-theory spectrum $\KT$.
 Our method of proof applies also to smooth semilocal rings containing a field of characteristic zero.
-Let $X\in\Sm_{F}$ be a smooth scheme of finite type over a perfect field $F$.
+Let $X\in\Sm_{F}$ be a smooth scheme of finite type over a field $F$.
 We refer to \cite{GraysonKhandbook} for a survey of the known constructions of the first quadrant convergent spectral sequence relating motivic cohomology to algebraic $K$-theory

 From the viewpoint of motivic homotopy theory \cite{Voevodsky:open}, the problem of constructing (\ref{equation:algebraicktheoryss}) reduces to identifying the slices $\s_{q}(\KGL)$ of the motivic spectrum $\KGL$ representing algebraic $K$-theory.
 Voevodsky introduced the slice spectral sequence and conjectured that